This post may contain affiliate links. If you click them, I could earn a small commission at no cost to you. Thank you!

 Driving the Amalfi Coast

 It’s only about 15 miles (25 kilometers) from Salerno to Amalfi, but it can take a little longer with all of the hairpin twists and slow tour buses.
 If you’re driving from Naples to the Amalfi Coast, it’s around 37 miles (60 km).

 While it is an absolutely breathtaking drive, and I highly recommend driving it yourself, it does require some courage and awareness.

-A Few Driving Tips
+Amalfi Coast Driving Tips

 ∇ Fold in your side-view mirrors.
 If you don’t, they’ll get smashed off, as is the case for many of the cars you’ll see.